toelt-llc/UNIPA-oranges/label-studio.md

 Then go to the Model section and set "Yolo" as name with URL=http://localhost:9090
 If the latter does not work, try : http://localhost:8080

-Finally, still in the settings, go to the Labeling Interface and find the Code tab.
+Finally, still in the project settings, go to the Labeling Interface and find the Code tab.
 There, copy-paste the following :
 ```plaintext
 <View>